 PROCEDURE OF SUBMISSION OF BIDS

-Documents complete in all respect along with demand drafts ( in case of RTGS / NEFT, proof of deposit bearing UTR number) on account of requisite non-refundable processing fee & bid security must be submitted in the prescribed application form (enclosed herewith) at ,(Name of the Branch and address).
-The sealed envelope must be superscribed “Bid for appointment of Guarantee Broker for Onion for 2022-23”.
+Documents complete in all respect along with demand drafts ( in case of RTGS / NEFT, proof of deposit bearing UTR number) on account of requisite non-refundable processing fee & bid security must be submitted in the prescribed application form (enclosed herewith) at ,Head(F&V) NAFED Azadpur, D -392 New Subzi Mandi Azadpur Delhi-110033 or thought email: nafazp@nafed-india.com The sealed envelope must be superscribed “Bid for appointment of Guarantee Broker for Onion for 2025-26”.

 Bid received after due date and time will be rejected.